 Active community organizations keep residents entertained and engaged with a calendar full of local events.
 Outdoor, summer concert series are held in towns across the area.
 They feature regional and East Coast artists from a variety of musical genres.
 These family friendly events are well attended and most entertaining.
 Local wineries, breweries, and distilleries are open for tastings and host larger scale events throughout the year.
-Organized fun runs and walks, 5k races, and other events are common along the Tobacco Heritage Trail.
+Organized fun runs and walks, 5k races, and other events Hot air balloons at Clarksville's annual Lake Fest. are common along the Tobacco Heritage Trail.
 The Region is also host to various equestrian and ATV trail ride events.

 Each holiday brings with it a selection of happenings.
-Local communities host various Valentine's Day dinners and dances, Easter hunts. egg firework displays, Memorial Day celebrations. haunted houses, Christmas parades. and festive celebrations to name a few.
+Local communities host various Valentine's Day dinners and dances, Easter egg hunts, firework displays, Memorial Day celebrations, haunted houses, parades, and festive Christmas celebrations to name a few.
 These events support the local economy while strengthening community bonds.